Cleft Lip and Palate

 • pervasive nasal air emission (and/or weak pressure on oral consonants); and

-• lip taping;
+• lip taping,

-• lip adhesion;
+• lip adhesion,

 Surgeries can include one or more of the following:

-• Repair of cleft lip (usually performed within the first 6 months of life)
+• repair of cleft lip (usually performed within the first 6 months of life)

-• Repair of submucous cleft palate
+• repair of submucous cleft palate

-• Tonsillectomy and/or adenoidectomy (may be needed prior to pharyngeal flap or other pharyngoplasty)
+• tonsillectomy and/or adenoidectomy (may be needed prior to pharyngeal flap or other pharyngoplasty)

-• Secondary surgeries to repair palatal fistulae (if symptomatic)
+• secondary surgeries to repair palatal fistulae (if symptomatic)

-Other physical management may include the following:
+Other physical management approaches may include the following:

-Behavioral Intervention: Speech Therapy for Cleft Palate Speech Errors
+Speech Therapy for Cleft Palate Speech Errors

-Objectives of therapy are to
+The objectives of therapy are to

 • establish oral pathway/direction of airflow and appropriate valving of airflow at target place during production of oral sounds (Golding-Kushner, 2001; Ruscello, 2017; Trost-Cardamone, 2013).